enkidevs/curriculum/linux/user-and-file-management/linux-intro/linux-common-terminology.md

 * best-user

 ---
+## Revision

+Commands are typed into the ??? and processed by the ???.

+* terminal
+* shell
+* package manager
+* superuser manager

+---
 ## Footnotes

 [1:Bash]
-The name is an acronym for the ‘Bourne-Again SHell’, a pun on Stephen Bourne, the author of the direct ancestor of the another shell called `sh`.
+The name is an acronym for the 'Bourne-Again SHell', a pun on Stephen Bourne, the author of the direct ancestor of the another shell called `sh`.